chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api-advanced-management.md

 ### Update API key
-By sending a `PUT` request to the `/update` action of the management module, you can update existing API keys.
+By sending a `PUT` request to the `/update` action of the management module, you can update an existing API key.

 **Note:** You cannot update API keys you haven't issued yourself (i.e., which are children or grand children of your API key).
 The same restrictions apply as for